 Master’s in Communication in Idaho

 The Gem State has a lot to offer, but a wide variety of postsecondary education options is not one of them.
-Make no mistake, some excellent postsecondary education options dot Idaho's landscape, but there will never be a plethora of options available in other states like California and Massachusetts.
+Make no mistake, some excellent postsecondary education options dot Idaho's landscape, but many options will never be available in other states like California and Massachusetts.
 This is especially true in the communications space.
-Idaho has just two universities that offer graduate education degree programs in communications and both are public universities tied into the state's postsecondary education system.
+Idaho has just two universities that offer graduate education degree programs in communications, and both are public universities tied into the state's postsecondary education system.
 The two schools are Boise State University in Boise and Idaho State University in Pocatello.
 Because the state funds both schools, the graduate degree programs in communications will look remarkably similar.

-There will be some differences, however, as no two programs are the same.
-Yes, both degrees are Master of Arts programs, and yes, both schools will have very similar curriculum and graduation requirements.
-But the Idaho State program is going to be slightly more flexible than the Boise State program, and the opportunities outside of the core coursework regarding internships and projects will be different as well.
+However, there will be some differences as no two programs are the same.
+Yes, both degrees are Master of Arts programs, and yes, both schools will have very similar curricula and graduation requirements.
+The Idaho State program will be slightly more flexible than the Boise State program, and the opportunities outside of the core coursework regarding internships and projects will also be different.

 Idaho State University